 A LEADING EXPERT ON LYME disease ecology sets the record straight in this short but relevation-loaded podcast, explaining how mice even more than deer are major players in the chain of transmission.
 Don’t miss this one, from a scientist at the Institute from Ecosystems Studies in nearby Millbrook, New York.

 EPA Fails to Ban Bee-Killing Pesticide

 THE ENVIRONMENTAL PROTECTION AGENCY declined a petition to ban clothianidin, a synthetic nicotine that is acutely lethal to bees, despite sharp declines in bee populations (and a recent ruling in France to ban a similar chemical).

 Welcome to Amphibian Number 7,000

-IN PERU, the discovery of Centrolene sabini (a kind of glass frog) marked 7,000 known amphibian species on the planet, where most of the news about these creatures is more that of decline.
+IN PERU, the discovery of Centrolene sabini (a kind of glass frog) marked 7,000 known amphibian species on the planet, where most of the news about these creatures is more that of decline [2023 update: the number is now more than 8,600].
 And if you’re as excited as I am, sing along with this song that was recorded for the big event.